 - Achieving 5% or higher full year growth on wireless service revenue

 - Maturity in respect to capturing business through a higher proportion of non-voice revenue, beyond 25 percent

 - Possess a strong mobile market position with at least a 10% wireless market share and $100M USD in wireless revenues

 In addition, we do a check to see that they are profitable with 15% or higher EBITDA on wireless services.

 These Mobile Service providers have succeeded through a combined focus on technology and a go-to market strategy across the seven Growth Codes.
-As the graph above shows, they were able to achieve an average 10.8% CAGR (9,9%) in revenue between 2013 and 2017.
-Comparably the “other”-group achieved a 1.5% (-0.8%) growth and this shift to positive territory is another indication of change in the industry.
+As the graph above shows, they were able to achieve an average 8.5% CAGR (10.8) in revenue between 2014 and 2018.
+Comparably the “other”-group achieved a negative -1.95% (1.5) growth.
+The slight decrease from previous period is likely due, in part, to changes in financial reporting rules.

 There may be multiple reasons for the dramatic increase in Frontrunners and the positive over all changes, but a few observations may be worth mentioning.

 - LTE has been rolled out to the majority of markets and there are no longer any technical bottlenecks holding back data growth.

 - Consumers have generally accepted the practice of charging for data volume and usage levels have mostly shifted from Megabyte to Gigabyte territory and top ups and tier shifts are becoming commonplace.